Should You Apply to Jobs Using Your Resume or LinkedIn?

 1. Use keywords

-This may come as a surprise to some of you--keywords are key for all online marketing.
-When you submit either a resume or your LinkedIn profile for an opening, it's screened by software to see if you're a good fit for the position before it gets to a hiring manager.
+This may come as a surprise to some of you – keywords are key for all online marketing.
+When you submit your resume or LinkedIn profile for an opening, it's screened by software to see if you're a good fit for the position before it gets to a hiring manager.

-These systems which are utilized by most employers are called Applicant Tracking Systems.
+These systems, which are utilized by most employers, are called Applicant Tracking Systems.
 These ATS filter out approximately 75% of applicants.
-Many times, the person is qualified but the resume (or LinkedIn profile) isn't formatted and keyword optimized.
-Thus, the candidate isn't recommended and a person never reads the resume submission.
+Many times, the person is qualified, but the resume (or LinkedIn profile) isn't formatted and keyword optimized.
+Thus, the candidate is rejected by the ATS.
+This means that a human being never reads your resume submission and often doesn’t even know the candidate exists.

 Look at the job descriptions before you submit your resume in the job application process to see which keywords you can include.